The Do’s and Don’ts of Your Emergency Fund

 Unexpected Medical/Dental Expenses

-If you or someone in your family suddenly becomes ill and your health insurance doesn’t cover all of the cost, you may need to use your emergency fund to pay some of those bills.
+If you or someone in your family (pets included) suddenly becomes ill and your health insurance doesn’t cover all of the cost, you may need to use your emergency fund to pay some of those bills.

-Just don’t forget that even after insurance, you can negotiate these costs and pay less than full price.
+Just don’t forget that even after insurance, you can negotiate these costs and pay less than the full price.

 Use a site like Healthcare Bluebook to determine what a fair price for the procedure is.